jolicode/MediaBundle/doc/misc-features/twig-components.rst

 This means that, when using the ``joli:Img`` or ``joli:Picture`` components for displaying a newly created media, that does not yet have variation files, the bundle will not be able to retrieve the mime-type, the dimensions and some other information about the requested media variation files.
 And, by consequence, the ``<img>`` and ``<picture>`` tags will not be able to set the ``width``, ``height``, ``type``, ``sizes``, etc. attributes.

-This could be a problem if you are picky about the HTMl attributes or if you do not want media variatiosn to be generated on the fly.
+This could be a problem if you are picky about the HTMl attributes or if you do not want media variations to be generated on the fly.
 In this case, you can set the ``must_store_when_generating_url`` attribute to ``true`` in the cache storage configuration to have the media variation files generated when the URL is generated:

 .. code-block:: yaml